 As standalone technologies, social networking sites and cloud computing services do have potential benefits for the enterprise.
 But adopting and implementing them without careful planning or a well-defined strategy only adds architectural complexity to the enterprise and creates silos of data and processes.
 A crucial factor that is often overlooked when deploying a social or cloud strategy is integration.

-In order to take full advantage of the social web and cloud resources, enterprises need to integrate across the social web, cloud and enterprise.
+In order to take full advantage of the social web and cloud resources, enterprises need to integrate across the social web, cloud, and the enterprise.
 A sales team might be able to collaborate using social networking technologies, but they also need access to enterprise data residing in on-premises legacy systems and increasingly, the cloud.
 The key is to connect data and logic from different sources with social tools to facilitate, rather than impede, the collaborative productivity of users and the flow of business processes.

+The social web and the cloud are here.
 Salesforce.com’s Chatter and SAP’s Sales OnDemand are steps in the right direction.
 Both products are collaborative social platforms that provide access to enterprise data in traditional ERP systems.